"Righteousness and Peace Kiss Each Other" – Representations of Peace in Early Modern Europe

 All these peace representations were collected, categorised, and analysed by the team during the project and were uploaded to a joint research database.
-Soon, the openly accessible virtual exhibition »Themenportal Friedensrepräsentationen« presenting this work will be launched online (www.friedensbilder.net).
+Soon, the openly accessible virtual exhibition »Themenportal Friedensrepräsentationen« presenting this work is launched online: www.friedensbilder.net.

 The project ended in June 2018 with a closing conference, where the project members discussed their results with experts from the associated disciplines.
-The lectures and presentations will also be published on the website.
+The lectures and presentations are also published on the website.

 Copy: »Quando Iustitiae Pax oscula mutua iungit«, from: